osiriswd/thor/README.md

 # Thor
-Dynamic discover and proxy to Kubernetes services, stored kubernetes apiserver's response in Nginx shared_dict as caches.
+Instead of using Ingress, Thor dynamically discover and proxy to Kubernetes services, stored kubernetes apiserver's response in Nginx shared_dict as caches.

 Build image: